 Initially, the terminology and concepts for Items, Item Definitions, components, and Item Definition Options may be confusing for client app developers.
-Particularly for developers who are more familiar with Elastic Path's core platform's terminology and concepts.
-Keep in mind Cortex is designed to live in front of different applications, not just Elastic Path's e-commerce platform, so the API's terminologies and concepts are designed to fit this multipurpose model, see Why Use These Terminologies? below for more explanation on this.
+Particularly for developers who are more familiar with Elastic Path Commerce Engine terminology and concepts.
+Keep in mind Cortex is designed to live in front of different applications, not just Elastic Path Commerce Engine, so the terminologies and concepts describing the API are designed to fit this multipurpose model.
+For more information, see Why Use These Terminologies?.

 Below are some of the key terminologies and concepts used in Cortex.